Start your business

 If you are a small business owner in Ohio, asking yourself whether you need to register a DBA name is an important decision that should not be rushed.
 Combining the right name and legal structure for your business can attract customers and help you achieve your dreams.

 This guide will help you make the right decision for your work.
 We will explain why you may want to register a DBA name and explain what different terminology means for you.
-We will also take you through the application process and discuss what you need to do once you’ve registered your DBA name.
+We will also take you through the application process and show you how we can make the process easier.

 A DBA name means “doing business as.”
 It is not a legal structure like a limited liability company (LLC), partnership, or corporation.
 Instead, it functions as an alias for your company with no impact on your legal protection or taxes.